 UC Irvine Medical Center Rotation

-Interdisciplinary burn service rounds are led by Garrett Wirth, M.D., and Keyian Paydar M.D.
-The multidisciplinary structure of this service also develops skills in effective interdisciplinary relationships for care of critically-ill patients, which is found in few other programs.
+Interdisciplinary burn service rounds are led by Garrett Wirth, MD, and Keyian Paydar, MD.
+The multidisciplinary structure of this service also develops skills in effective interdisciplinary relationships for care of critically ill patients, which is found in few other programs.
 Residents participate in the comprehensive care of burn patients from acute care through rehabilitation.

 Hand and Upper Extremity Rotation

 Microvascular treatment is provided by plastic surgery residents and attendings in plastic surgery.
 The primary goal of this rotation is to master the principles of management, surgery and therapy of hand and upper extremity disorders in adults and children.
 It also provides a strong digital and extremity replantation experience and reinforces the goals of strengthening microsurgical experience.
 This rotation is supplemented by monthly conferences and by several annual symposia in anatomy, internal fixation and other relevant topics.

 Head and Neck Rotation

-This rotation is centered on the Pediatric Plastic Surgery Service at UC Irvine, Long Beach Memorial, Children's Hospital of Orange County (CHOC) and California Hospital.
-The primary goals of these rotations are to learn the principles and techniques of cleft lip and palate, craniofacial, and other congenital and acquired anomalies.
+This rotation is centered on the pediatric plastic surgery service at UC Irvine Medical Center, Long Beach Memorial Medical Center, CHOC Children's Hospital of Orange County and California Hospital.
+The primary goals of these rotations are to learn the principles and techniques of cleft lip and palate, craniofacial and other congenital and acquired anomalies.

-Long Beach Memorial
+Long Beach Memorial Medical Center

-Experience includes hand, ophthalmological plastic surgery, pediatric plastic surgery and adult plastic surgery, and general surgery (vascular, GI, oncology, pediatrics, etc.) Dan Jaffurs, M.D. oversees the craniofacial program and Dr. Garrett Wirth is medical director for the wound care center at Long Beach Memorial.
-Both of these rotations provide a multitude of experience to the residents.
+Experience includes hand surgery, ophthalmological plastic surgery, pediatric and adult plastic surgery, and general surgery (vascular, GI, oncology, pediatrics, etc.) Daniel Jaffurs, MD, oversees the craniofacial program; Garrett Wirth, MD, is medical director for the wound care center at Long Beach Memorial.
+Both rotations provide a multitude of experience to the residents.

 Hoag Hospital/ Newport Beach Surgery Center

-This rotation is directed by Malcolm Paul, M.D.
+This rotation is directed by Malcolm Paul, MD.

 Aesthetic Rotation/Resident Aesthetic Clinical Rotation

-This rotation meets weekly under the direction of Ivan M. Turpin, M.D. and Malcolm Paul, M.D.
-Cosmetic consultations are done weekly in this clinic and there is one OR day weekly dedicated to cosmetic surgery.
-Communication between their faculty and the resident is vital before surgery.
+This rotation meets weekly under the direction of Ivan M. Turpin, MD, and Malcolm Paul, MD.
+Cosmetic consultations are done weekly in this clinic and there is one operating room day weekly that is dedicated to cosmetic surgery.
+Communication between faculty members and the resident is vital before surgery.

-An excellent compendium and summary of its CME process for plastic surgeons is contained in the Resource Book for Plastic Surgery Residents.
+An excellent compendium and summary of the CME process for plastic surgeons is contained in the Resource Book for Plastic Surgery Residents.
 It is distributed annually by the Plastic Surgery Educational Foundation.